YuanYuYuan/zenoh-web/content/blog/2023-03-09-performance-comparison.md

 post, we present an evaluation conducted by the [National Taiwan University](https://www.ntu.edu.tw/english/) with our support where Zenoh\'s performance is compared with MQTT, Kafka, and DDS.
-A longer version of this blog will be available online to provide a detailed description and analysis for further study.
+A longer version of this blog is available on [arXiv](https://arxiv.org/abs/2303.09419) to provide a detailed description and analysis for further study.

 ## Communication models